vukics/cppqed/doc/structure.rst

    "eta",eta,sqrt(cutoff)

-The class also stores an ``std::stringstream`` object, on which the constructor of the given element can write its parameters, and these will in turn be displayed when :func:`~structure::QuantumSystem::displayParameters` is called for the system.
-Cf. :ref:`tutorial above <structureTutorial>`.
+The class also stores an ``std::stringstream`` object, on which the constructor of any client (derived element class) can write its parameters, and these will in turn be displayed when :func:`~structure::QuantumSystem::displayParameters` is called for the system.
+Cf. :doc:`tutorial above <structureTutorial>`.

 .. py:module:: DynamicsBase.h